Which U.S. Cities Are the Most Dangerous?

 East St. Louis, No. 4 on our violent-crime rate list, tops the list of cities by murder rate, with a rate that’s far higher than the next couple of cities on the list, Chester, Pennsylvania, and Vinita Park, Missouri.
 Several major cities are on this list, including St. Louis, Baltimore, Detroit and New Orleans.

-An estimated 135,755 rapes took place in the U.S. in 2017, though rape is a crime that’s notoriously underreported and tragically misunderstood.
+An estimated 135,755 rapes took place in the U.S. within the one-year reporting period, though rape is a crime that’s notoriously underreported and tragically misunderstood.
 Even in an era where there are fruitful conversations taking place about sexual consent, the states don’t agree on what constitutes rape, with some jurisdictions seeming to use a definition that would exclude things like date rape.

 More rapes were reported in Los Angeles than any other city, though New York City was close.